xlandscape/LandscapeModel-Core/README.md

 the experiment as a whole and for Monte Carlo runs specifically are independent, allowing for a variety of advanced message processing.

-Each Monte Carlo run will, according to the configuration, use its own `X3df` store, an HDF5-based container for multi- dimensional arrays.
+Each Monte Carlo run will, according to the configuration, use its own `X3df` store, an HDF5-based container for multidimensional arrays.
 This is the default store used in Landscape Model runs, but you can have a look under [stores](#available-stores-from-core) for other available options.

 The configuration defines two global parameters, `<SimulationStart>` and `<SimulationEnd`.
 See the section about